seonghapark/cuav/README.md

 Next, I installed ROS on the raspberry pi of the rail to be used to control the stepper motor.
 Previously I used Raspbian Buster as my OS for Raspberry Pi, but when I installed ROS Kinetic on Raspbian buster, I kept getting an error.
 So I used Raspbian Jessie for my OS and I could successfully install ROS on the Raspberry Pi.
 Also, I installed the ROS on the Raspberry Pi of the camera side.

 The process of connecting wires and making rails is detailed in the [Making rail Wiki](https://github.com/seonghapark/cuav/wiki/Making-Rail).
 I would appreciate it for your reference.

+After the fall break, I will assemble the profile, ball screw and nut housing I ordered today.
+Also, I will talk with the Radar team about how to allocate the radar and make the radar suppoter with a 3d printer.